eprice122/valkyrie/valkyrie/docs/mean_deviation.md

 # Mean Deviation (MD)

 The mean deviation measures the average absolute difference each value is from the period's mean.
+[Learn More](https://www.mathsisfun.com/data/mean-deviation.html)

 * Large MD = higher volitility